EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 Module](#handling-special-module) for more detail.
-If some initialization is required on a special module, it can be done by using an EPICS sequencer program, or a run-time database comprised of records that have the PINI field value of "YES".
+If some initialization is required on a special module, it can be done by using an EPICS sequencer program, or a run-time database comprised of records that have the PINI field value of `YES`.

 The Linux CPU works as an IOC either with or without sequence CPUs